T

 Malioboro Street

 Yogyakarta's most famous street, a bustling hub for shopping, street food, and observing local life.
-Browse batik shops, souvenir stalls, and enjoy the vibrant atmosphere.
+You'll find batik shops, souvenir stalls, and traditional Javanese architecture.

-• Try local street food like Gudeg or Sate Klatak.
+• Try local street food like Gudeg or Sate Klathak.

 Day 2 · Yogyakarta